Skip to navigation Skip to content

 Along with UTLAH circumstances, consideration should be given to issues of continuous financial or other support and no parental concern for 2 years or more.
 See the Resources page for examples and scenarios.

 Note: if there is not sufficient evidence to support the grant of UTLAH, check for supporting information from previous assessments and other details available on the record.
-Where appropriate, request information from the Social Work Information System with consideration that accessing this information is on a need-to-know basis.
+Where appropriate, consult with a social worker who supports the O18 UTLAH Team, to request information from the Social Work Information System, with consideration that accessing this information is on a need-to-know basis.

 If parent/s or third-party contact while the claim is held: